Bradfield/algos/sorting-and-searching/the-shell-sort.md

 ActiveCode 1 &lt;lst\_shell&gt; uses a different set of increments.
 In this case, we begin with $\frac {n}{2}$ sublists.
 On the next pass,
 $\frac {n}{4}$ sublists are sorted.
 Eventually, a single list is sorted with the basic insertion sort.
-Figure 9 &lt;fig\_incrementsD&gt; shows the first sublists for our example using this increment.
+Figure 9 shows the first sublists for our example using this increment.

 The following invocation of the `shellSort` function shows the partially